BestTime beginners guide - Part 1 Website tools

 To save resources & API credits and increase the response speed, the Radar tool will load Live data without refreshing it.
 Click the 'Refresh Live data' checkbox to refresh the live data for all currently displayed venues.
 When you've added the bars in the past hour the data is fresh enough.
 You will notice this takes significantly longer to load the data.
 We recommend refreshing the data only once per hour.

 We've now discussed how to add and filter foot traffic data through the BestTime website tools.
 However, BestTime's main purpose is to provide foot traffic data through the software API.
-All previously mentioned tools in this tutorial are built on top of the same software API (except for the AddArea tool).
+All previously mentioned tools in this tutorial are built on top of the same software API.
 In the next tutorial, we will take the same steps to add venues and filter them but this time through the software API.

 Also check out the following tutorials below for more detailed information on the Radar Tool, Venue Search, and Forecast tool.